 In terms of where it should be in the signal chain, you want to use the Noise Gate right after wherever the noise is coming from.

-If you’ve used a compressor to increase the quiet sounds and decrease the loud sounds, you might find that it brings up the undesirable sounds in the background.
+As I’ve explained in my article on the compressor, if you’ve used a compressor to increase the quiet sounds and decrease the loud sounds, you might find that it brings up the undesirable sounds in the background.

 In this case, you can use the Noise Gate after the compressor rather than before.

 Here’s what I mean by the order of the plug-ins in the signal chain – the image below illustrates what I’m talking about.
+Frankly, you could even try putting a noise gate both before and after the compressor to really squash out some unwanted sounds.

 Noise Gate Tips